GM-Consult-Pty-Ltd/text_analysis/README.md

 * `lengthSimilarityMap` returns a hashmap of `terms` to their `lengthSimilarity` with a term;
 * `jaccardSimilarity` returns the Jaccard Similarity Index of two terms;
 * `jaccardSimilarityMap` returns a hashmap of `terms` to Jaccard Similarity Index with a term;
 * `termSimilarity` returns a similarity index value between 0.0 and 1.0, defined as the product of `jaccardSimilarity` and `lengthSimilarity`.
-A term similarity of 1.0 means the two terms are equal in length and have an identical collection of [k]-grams;
+A term similarity of 1.0 means the two terms are equal in length and have an identical collection of `k-grams`;
 * `termSimilarityMap` returns a hashmap of `terms` to termSimilarity with a term; and
 * `matches` returns the best matches from `terms` for a term, in descending order of term similarity (best match first).